saghul/sjs/docs/source/usage.rst

     :param filename: The file to be evaluated.
     :param foutput: Stream where to print the result of the evaulated code (can be NULL).
     :param ferror: Stream where to print errors, if any (can be NULL).
-    :param use_strict: Indicates if the file should be evaluated in strict mode or not.
     :returns: 0 if the code was evaluated without errors, != 0 otherwise.

 **Utility functions**